Get Up to 40% OFF & Free Shipping

 Ever wondered about the little balls of orange fur you’ve seen skipping down the street?
 What are they like?
 Do they make good companions?
 Are they good family pets?

-Besides being ridiculously adorable, there is much more to Pomeranians than meets the eye.
+Besides being ridiculously adorable, there is much more to Pomeranians than meets the eye when it comes to dog breeds.
 Pomeranians have found homes with the rich and famous, including Marie Antoinette, Mozart and Isaac Newton.
 Not only that, but two Pomeranians actually managed to survive the 1912 Titanic sinking!

 In this blog we will take you through everything you need to know about these fluffy pups - from size and color, personality and temperament, down to care and maintenance, training and discipline and how to choose the perfect pom for you…we’re gonna cover it!